Calathea Musaica is known for its mosaic structure and pattern of the leaves, making it a really popular but still a rare and unique plant.

 On the other hand, curled up leaves can indicate dry soil and not enough water so keep that in mind as well.

-What type of water to use on Calathea Musaica
+What Type of Water to Use for Calathea Musaica

 Because of their origin, Calathea Musaica is very sensitive to water quality.
 That means that you should preferably use rainwater or distilled tap water.